-- 3.1 The blocks are supplied banded and shrink-wrapped in standard packs, or banded and shrink-wrapped to pallets (to order) suitable for off-loading with mechanical grabs or fork-lift trucks. - 3.2 The blocks must be stored clear of the ground on a firm, level surface and protected from rain and ground water.
+- 3.1 The blocks are supplied banded and shrink-wrapped in standard packs, or banded and shrink-wrapped to pallets (to order) which are suitable for off-loading with mechanical grabs or fork-lift trucks. - 3.2 The blocks must be stored clear of the ground on a firm, level surface and protected from rain and water from the ground.
 The shrink-wrapping should be kept in place until the blocks are required for use.